What is Raycast?

 I had 6 apps open just to paste an emoji.
 My dock looked like a digital hoarder’s garage.
 Raycast collapsed that mess into one search bar.

-It has one of the best calculators out there, a notes system that acts as both quick capture and a second brain, and shortcuts for everything from apps to phrases.
+The calculator is one of the best out there.
+The notes system pulls double duty as quick capture and a second brain.
+Shortcuts cover everything from apps to phrases.

 Why use it?

-My reason is simple: it lets me replace five or six tiny apps with one command bar.
-It covers Alfred-style search, notes, calculator work, clipboard history, AI chat, snippets, and a lot more.
+My reason is simple: a command bar earns its place by being faster than the apps it replaces.
+Raycast clears that bar for Alfred-style search, notes, calculator work, clipboard history, AI chat, snippets, and a lot more.

 My favorite part is how little it forces on you.
 If you want to use it as a Spotlight replacement and never touch anything else, you can.
 If you want to dive in and build your own extension, you can do that too.